 The desire to take advantage of the new technology stack or better service

 Application Server Migration: This basically entails transferring a software application from one server environment to another.
 This basically happens every time files are moved between servers.

 Mail Server Migration: Here data is channeled between email server migrations within the same or different hosts.

 Virtual Server Migration – This migration domain involves virtual servers or transferring a virtual machine from one server to another.
 There are multiple server options available in the market like GoDaddy, AWS, DigitalOcean, Alibaba Cloud, etc. However, choosing one largely depends on the project’s requirements.
 There is one common rule that applies to every hosting server migration– you can change hosting servers only if you have been registered with the previous domain registrar for 60 days or more.
 You can learn about other rules that are available from on the respective hosting sites.

 How to migrate your domain name?

 Domain name migration is more readily deducible in contrast to server migration.
 The most common reason cited to migrate domain names is that users might have a longer domain name and want a better and shorter version of it.
 However, before switching domain names, there are mainly two different scenarios to keep in mind:

-- Buying a domain name that has already been used by someone else: This can be an expired domain name that you must have purchased at domain auction or directly from someone else.
+Buying a domain name that has already been used by someone else: This can be an expired domain name that you must have purchased at a domain auction or directly from someone else.

 Let us take an example to understand the difference between the above two scenarios, and why they’re imperative.
 If you are intending to purchase a previously registered domain name, then there are chances that you could face any of the following problems:

-- To tell Google that you are moving to a new domain, using the Google Change of Address Tool.
-This will help you confirm if the redirects are set-up properly or not.
+To tell Google that you are moving to a new domain, use the Google Change of Address Tool.
+This will help you confirm if the redirects are set up properly or not.